 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.

-- Canada Job Bank - Explore Careers: Job Market Report (Winnipeg Region)
+- Canada Job Bank - Trend Analysis: Job Market Report (Winnipeg Region)

 - Occupational Outlook Handbook - Job outlook for the U.S.

 - Canada's Best Jobs 2018: Health Care Manager (#6) - Canadian Business magazine

 - Health Care Administrator Salary (U.S.) - Chron.com